Soares/ack.vim/README.md

   temporarily, but we now assume that you actually want your grepprg to be ack.
 - Do not automatically jump the cursor to the first result.
 (You can get the old behavior back with :Ack!.)
-- :AckFromSearch removed.
+- `:AckFromSearch` removed.
 The conversion of vim to perl regexes was incomplete.
+  Besides, you can already `:Ack <C-R>/` to ack from search and it's actually less keystrokes than the old command.

+(In case you didn't know, `<C-R>` in command mode allows you to paste from a register.
+See `:help c_^R`.)

 #### Minor Differences:
 - g:ackhighlight has been removed.
 It doesn't play nice with alternative